About

 If Summer at Saint Andrew’s needs to close due to state or local restrictions, registered families will receive a prorated refund for the closure period.

-Arrival On Mondays, all parents are asked to park and walk your camper to the check-in picnic table between the Elementary and Middle School buildings to allow our camp staff to best facilitate directing campers to the correct locations.
+Arrival On Mondays, all parents are asked to park and walk your camper to the check-in table at the Middle School building to allow our camp staff to best facilitate directing campers to the correct locations.
 We will have a staggered arrival time.
 Campers with last names starting A-L may begin check-in at 8:30 and campers with last names starting M-Z may begin check-in at 8:40.
 Thank you for your patience and assistance as we help all campers find their classrooms at the start of the camp session.

 After Monday morning: